 I've never found anyone so anal about cooking boiled eggs than Jacques Pepin.
 He has made an art out of it.

-What do you do with your egg shells?
+What to do with quail eggs?
 9 Answers